EG-BRS/DevSite/development/get-started/authorization.md

 ### Service account

 The Xena identity server does support a method for server to server interaction.
 We call this service accounts.
 Service accounts are pre-authorized in the backend on the identity server.
 This means that service accounts allow you to impersonate a single user without the need for consent authorization.
-Currently the Last developer console does not allow you to create your own service account.
+Currently our developer console does not allow you to create your own service account.
 You can contact us and we would be happy discuss creating one for your appication.